 According to a 2018 report by the Arizona Department of Health Services, the number of Arizonans diagnosed with diabetes jumped 10% from 2011 to 2016.
-AZDHS estimates nearly 600,000 adults with diabetes live in Arizona, many of whom are unaware of that diabetics are at higher risk for various secondary complications, including gum disease.
+AZDHS estimates nearly 600,000 adults with diabetes live in Arizona, many of whom are unaware that diabetics are at higher risk for various secondary complications, including gum disease.

 Why People With Diabetes Are More Prone to Dental Problems